Radiative Dirac neutrino masses and dark matter in a $U(1)_{B-L}$ extended model: Dark Matter Phenomenology

 \subsubsection{Dominant Channels}

-For $\Psi_1$ as DM, the Feynman diagrams at tree level for all possible annihilation channels are depicted in Figs.~\ref{fig:DM1FD1}-\ref{fig:DM1FD4}, and for co-annihilations with $\Psi_{2,3}$ in Figs.~\ref{fig:DM1FD5},~\ref{fig:DM1FD6}, and for co-annihilations with $S_{1,2,3}$ in Figs.~\ref{fig:DM1FD7},~\ref{fig:DM1FD8}.
+For $\Psi_1$ as DM, the Feynman diagrams at tree level for all possible annihilation channels are depicted in figures~\ref{fig:DM1FD1}-\ref{fig:DM1FD4}, and for co-annihilations with $\Psi_{2}$ in figures~\ref{fig:DM1FD5},~\ref{fig:DM1FD6}, and for co-annihilations with $S_{1,2,3}$ in figures~\ref{fig:DM1FD7},~\ref{fig:DM1FD8}.
 The strength of these interactions (DM annihilations and co-annihilations) relative to the Hubble expansion rate in the early universe plays an important role in deciding the DM freeze-out temperature and its relic abundance.
-Also, it is worth noting that the $\Psi_1$ can annihilate to SM states via both $Z$ and $Z'$ vector bosons and also via scalar interactions mediated via the new exotic scalars.
+Also, it is worth noting that the $\Psi_1$ can annihilate to SM states via both $Z, Z'$ vector bosons and also via scalar interactions mediated via the new exotic scalars.
 Thus, the model parameters most relevant to $\Psi_1$ phenomenology are listed below: